ytcoode/geometry/README.md

 // Polygon
 Polygon polygon =
     Polygon.from(new int[] {0, 50, 100, 0, -100, -50}, new int[] {0, -50, 0, 50, 0, -50});
-b = polygon.intersectsCircle(0, 0, 10);
+b = polygon.intersectsCircle(50, 50, 45, 0, 0, 10);
 System.out.println(b);

-// For more details, see JavaDoc, tests and visual demos
+// For more details, see API, tests and visual demos
 ```

 ## Screenshots